John & Jane Powers Foundation

 How does John & Jane Powers Foundation spend its money?

 John & Jane Powers Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to John & Jane Powers Foundation tax-deductible?